 Critical Care Medicine

 MacFadden, D R; Coburn, B; Shah, N; Robicsek, Ari A.; Savage, R; Elligsen, M; and Daneman, N, "Utility of prior cultures in predicting antibiotic resistance of bloodstream infections due to Gram-negative pathogens: a multicentre observational cohort study."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 458.